Broward County, Florida, is in the Southeastern corner of the Sunshine State.

 Increased instances of violent crime and property crimes mean that the likelihood of becoming a victim is much higher in Fort Lauderdale.

-Property crimes in this area are extremely high, where the chances of becoming a victim are one crime for every 25 people.
+Property crimes in this area are extremely high, with the chances of becoming a victim of one crime for every 25 people.

 FBI data shows that motor vehicle theft in this area is higher than in most other places.